Envision.

 checkmarkPreserve continued access to cost effective and resilient water supplies in the YBCS for local agriculture and regional municipal users.

-checkmarkPursue a multi-benefit solution that improves the regional water supply resilience and facilities such as the North Bay Aqueduct and also protects and enhances investments in fisheries and habitat resources.
+checkmarkPursue a multi-benefit solution that improves the regional water supply resilience of facilities such as the North Bay Aqueduct and also protects and enhances investments in fisheries and habitat resources.

 Recreation Icon